Taylor Motter: Boston Red Sox

 On September 2, 2021, Motter was claimed off of waivers by the Boston Red Sox.
 Two days later, Motter was added to Boston's active roster.
 After appearing in three games for Boston, he was designated for assignment, then sent outright to the Triple-A Worcester Red Sox.
 On October 5, Motter elected free agency.

 Cincinnati Reds

 On April 14, 2022, Motter signed with the Leones de Yucatán of the Mexican League.
 However, on April 22, he left the team after signing a minor league contract with the Cincinnati Reds organization.
 He returned to the Major Leagues when he joined the Reds on May 20.
-He appeared in two games, going 1-for-6 at the plate, and was returned back to Triple-A on May 24.
-He was released on July 21, 2022.
+He appeared in two games, going 1-for-6 at the plate, and was returned to Triple-A on May 24.
+Motter was released by the Reds organization on July 21.